jokergoo/circlize_book/book/14-chord-diagram-advanced-usage.md

 ```

 ```
-## Warning in warning_wrap("'gap.degree' can only be modified before `circos.initialize`, or maybe you forgot to call `circos.clear` in your last plot."): 'gap.degree' can only be modified before `circos.initialize`, or
+## Warning: 'gap.degree' can only be modified before `circos.initialize`, or
 ## maybe you forgot to call `circos.clear` in your last plot.
 ```